 - We implemented stringent infection control and sterilization protocols in our treatment rooms long before the Covid-19 crisis.
 These protocols will be continued and enhanced to assure that our treatment rooms will be one of the safest public places you can be.

 - In addition to our rigorous infection control protocols, we have invested in high-volume Air Suction/Purification Units that eliminate aerosol spray during dental procedures.
-We will only perform aerosol-producing procedures once these units are in use.
+These units will be in use the entire time you are seated and during all aerosol-producing procedures.

-- Sara will provide all preventive hygiene procedures (dental cleanings) with hand-instruments only until the Air Suction Units are in use.
+- Sara will provide all preventive hygiene procedures (dental cleanings) utilizing the Air Suction Units throughout the entire procedure.

 - Restorative dental procedures (fillings, crowns etc.) will be done under a protective rubber Dental Dam to eliminate aerosol production.
 These protocols protect you as the patient and protect us as the staff.

 - The HVAC system in our office has been reconfigured to maximize “safe flow” of air within the office.
 Additional HEPA filters have been placed in the units and a UV light system has been installed which kills viruses, bacteria and mold.